Fellipe Bertoldo

-Fellipe Bertoldo dos Santos (born 5 January 1991) is a Brazilian football player who plays as a midfielder.
+Fellipe Bertoldo dos Santos (born 5 January 1991) is a Brazilian former professional footballer who played as a midfielder.

 He formerly played for Mitra Kukar in the Indonesia Soccer Championship.
 In January 2016 he signed a one-year contract with the Iranian team Esteghlal Khuzestan F.C.

 Despite having no links with East Timor, he had been naturalised and played for the country's national team between 2014 and 2015.
-On 19 January 2017, the Asian Football Confederation declared Bertoldo and eleven other Brazilian footballers ineligible to represent East Timor.
+On 19 January 2017, the Asian Football Confederation declared Bertoldo and eleven other Brazilian men's footballers ineligible to represent East Timor.
 Two months later, the East Timorese passport he had received has been declared ‘null and void’ by the Ministry of Justice of East Timor.